tylerlong/manate/README.md

 - `import { manage } from 'manate'` is like `import { observable } from 'mobx`
 - `import { auto } from 'manate/react` is like `import { observer } from 'mobx-react-lite'`

-If I could realize the similarity 3 years ago, I may just use mobx instead.
+If I could realize the similarity 3 years ago, I might just use mobx instead.

 For now, since manate is well developed and I am very happy with it, I will continue to use and maintain manate.